androidpage/json-form-builder/README.md

 # json-form-builder
 This is a React component which will build a form from a JSON definition.
 Basically I got sick of writing complex forms in standard React with change event bindings etc. as I felt like I was perpetually repeating myself.
 This is the result of my laziness ;)

 Note: This is the very first, largely unfinished version.
 There is no testing to speak of and lots of features I would like to implement.
 The core functionality does work but there's a lot left to do.
+You'll see some references to SharePoint in the form schema below - these are ignored for the moment.
+I started out building a SharePoint specific solution but decided to make the form builder it's own module and make a SharePoint version as an abstraction on top of it.
+I need to revise the schema; it's on the to-do list!

 # Use
 ```jsx